-Archdeacon of East Derbyshire The Venerable Karen Hamblin Karen.Hamblin@derby.anglican.org
+Archdeacon of East Derbyshire

+The Venerable Karen Hamblin

+Karen.Hamblin@derby.anglican.org

+Diocese of Derby Curacy Handbook 2025 (Version 1)

 Archdeacon of Derbyshire Peak and Dales The Venerable Nicky Fenton Nicky.Fenton@derby.anglican.org

 Spiritual Direction/ Accompaniment

 All clergy are strongly advised to have a Spiritual Director or Spiritual Accompanier.
 If you need help to find a Spiritual Accompanier (or equivalent), please contact the diocesan lead, the Revd Dawn Knight at revdawn68@gmail.com.